siyia2/iso-commander/README.md

 It is recommended that directories that are to be searched should have permissions of `755` and upwards for better list generation, but if not, you can always run it as ROOT from the beginning if need be.

 Added Features:
+* Cached based ISO management to reduce disk thrashing.
 * Sanitized shell commands for improved security.
-* Supports all filenames, including special charactes and gaps.
+* Supports all filenames, including special charactes and gaps and ''.
 * Extra checks and error controls so that you don't erase your / or /mnt accidentally (joking).
 * More robust menu experience.
 * Improved selection procedures.